jasonmpittman/python-chases-monkey/chapter-06/python-looks-inside.md

 The best metaphor I can summon is that using `print()` as a debugger is like hearing someone talk on the phone.
 You passively hear one side of the conversation and then only in an after-the-fact manner.

-#### PDB

-The real power and beauty of using a debugger comes from being able to proactively interact with our code.

-Continuing the phone metaphor; using PDB let's us join the call from the beginning.
-We can actively participate and steer the conversation.

 ### Logging
 The motivation for logging is, in my view, the same for having a window; you want to be able to see.
 However, in the case of programming, the *seeing* occurs in the reverse direction.
 We want, we need to be able to see into the program.
 More specifically, we want to see the state of the program; the values, program flow, and results of computational processing.
+Further, we want to do so even when there are no exceptions, no errors.
+Yes, exactly- logging is not just for problems but also for tracking the behavior of our programs even when it behaves well.

-I don't want to get too far into a technical implementation because we deal with file input and output in a later chapter.
-For now, let's stick with the concept of logging and dig into *how* to log and leave *where* for a later discussion.
+I don't want to get too far into a technical implementation because we deal with files in a later chapter.
+For now, let's stick with the concept of logging and dig into *why* and *how* to log while leaving *where* for a later discussion.
+Doing so will serve as a stronger bridge between our debugging and file I/O conversations.

-We have two options when it comes to implementing logging.
+We have two implementation techniques when it comes to implementing logging.
 First, we can design our own logging mechanism.
 This can be as simple as writing to a file instead of using `print()`.
 Second, we can use the `logging` module included in the base Python language architecture.
+The difference is material and certainly the labor involved is even more different.
+However, no one can reasonably tell you one way is better than the other.
+There is a rule of thumb though.

-My advice: use the native `logging` module.
+My advice: use the native `logging` module unless you have a specific reason not to.
 Using an existing wheel is almost always better than reinventing it.
 Logging is definitely a wheel that is not worth redoing on our own unless we have a very specific reason to do so.

 Something to know about the default `logging` module is that we can specify different levels of logging.
 Here, we can connect the concept of logging to the practice of debugging and create a bridge of sorts between the reactive `print()` method and the active `pdb` technique.